lambdarw/METER/README.md

 ### Dataset
-We compared our method with benchmarks on the [MHaluBench][https://huggingface.co/datasets/openkg/MHaluBench] dataset.
+We evaluate our method on the [MHaluBench](https://huggingface.co/datasets/openkg/MHaluBench) dataset.

 ## Quick Start